-Response: All areas of disturbance will be re-vegetated per the Landscape plan.
+Response: A Tree protection plan will be followed see the Tree protection plan and all areas of disturbance will be re-vegetated per the Landscape plan.

 TMC 3-5-180 - Contaminated Soils.

 If the construction process reveals soils contaminated with hazardous materials or chemicals the contractor shall stop work immediately, ensure no contaminated material is hauled from the site, remove the contractor's work force from the immediate area of the contaminated area, leaving all machinery and equipment, and secure the area from access by the public until such time as a mitigation team has relieved them of that responsibility.
 Contractor shall notify the City and an emergency response team (911) of the situation upon its discovery.
 No employees who may have come in contact with the contaminated material shall be allowed to leave the site until such time as the emergency response team releases them.